-4. Based on our discussions with staff, attendance at committee meetings and a review of supporting information we have identified the following main risk areas for Clyde Muirshiel Park Authority.
-We have categorised these risks into financial risks and wider dimension risks.
+4. Based on our discussions with staff, attendance at committee meetings and a review of supporting information, we have identified the following significant risks for CMPA.
+We have categorised these risks into financial statements risks and wider dimension risks.
 The key audit risks, which require specific audit testing, are detailed in Exhibit 1.

-Exhibit 1 2018/19 Key audit risks
+Exhibit 1 2019/20 Significant audit risks

-Audit Risk

-Management's source of assurance

-Planned audit work

-Financial statements issues and risks

-1 Risk of management override of controls

-ISA 240 requires that audit work is planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
+Audit Risk Management's source of assurance Planned audit work Fir nancial statements risks 1 Risk of material misstatement caused by management override of controls Owing to the nature of this risk, assurances from management are not Detailed testing of journal entries.
+Review of accounting ISA 240 requires that audit work is applicable in this estimates. planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
 This includes consideration of the risk of management override of controls to change the position disclosed in the financial statements.
+Focused testing of accruals and prepayments.
+Evaluation of significant transactions that are outside the normal course of business.
+2 Risk of material misstatement Income is closely Analytical procedures on